Recoskie/JDasm/docs/Basics.md

 <br />

 A hexadecimal number uses 16 symbols.
-The last value F = 15 is exactly equal to the last value of a 4 bit binary number 1111=15.
+The last value, F = 15 is exactly equal to the last value of a 4-bit binary number 1111=15.

 <br />

 In which F is the last hex digit.
 So F + 1 = 10.
 In place value.
-Thus to change the value back to binary we go.
+Thus to change the value back to binary, we go.

 <br />